New Zealand Derby

 The 2021 NZ Derby was delayed by a day after an NZ Government imposed coronavirus week long shutdown meant it was run on the Sunday in front of no crowd.

-Of late Roger James has most successes as trainer with four while Vinnie Colgan has ridden the most Derby winners with six.
+Of late Roger James has most successes as trainer with six while Vinnie Colgan has ridden the most Derby winners with six.

-The 2023 New Zealand Derby was won by Sharp 'N' Smart from Andalus and Full Of Sincerity.
+The 2024 New Zealand Derby was won by Orchestral from Antrim Coast and Ascend The Throne.

 Previous New Zealand Derby Winners